junteudjio/runtimedocs/README.rst

 Copyright Junior Teudjio Mbativou, 2018.

-Distributed under the terms of the `MIT`_ license, runtimedocs is free and open source software.
+Distributed under the terms of the `MIT`_ license, runtimedocs is a free and open source software.

 .. _`MIT`: https://github.com/junteudjio/runtimedocs/blob/master/LICENSE